Zack-911/Nucleus/commands/roleplay/bite.md

 ---
-description: bite someone using a gif
+description: Sink your teeth into someone with a ferocious GIF.
 ---

 # Bite